 Overall Conclusion: Experienced and new teachers of the two groups mentioned that they like their job and feel that they are challenged by it.
 In the case of the experienced teachers the majority mentioned that would recommend the teaching profession to young people.
 Many of the experienced teachers are not considering leaving the profession, seeing that in the future they will remain happy for pursuing the teaching profession.
 The new teachers of the experimental group have the same opinion, in fact the results reveal that this group are the ones with the highest level of motivation towards the profession.
 The results of the new teachers of the control group, on the other hand, go in a different direction, once many of these teachers consider leaving the professional.
-Related to the value of the mentoring to guide and support new teachers, in the perspective of new teachers of the control group is not clear that this support would be a factor of motivation per se; for another hand all new teachers of the experimental group consider the mentoring as strategic for their integration into the teaching profession.
-Several experienced teachers would like to have the possibility of becoming mentors, they see it as an opportunity of career for them as experienced teachers and almost all teachers see it as an opportunity to have another role in their school and educational system.
+Related to the value of the mentoring to guide and support new teachers, in the perspective of new teachers of the control group is not clear that this support would be a factor of motivation per se; for another hand all new teachers of the experienced teachers would like to have the possibility of becoming mentors, they see it as an opportunity of career for them as experienced teachers and almost all teachers see it as an opportunity to have another role in their school and educational system.
 This is more obvious in the experienced teachers of the experimental group.